 1- The window of opportunity shrinks with every sale.
 Each time a property fitting these criteria sells it automatically has capital invested into it.
 This capital $ sum could be limited to the essentials required of a property tune-up (fixing deficiencies, replacing building components at or near the end of their life span, and completing a cosmetic refresh like paint and paper, lighting fixtures & hardware fittings) or it could go in the direction of a more substantial renovation.

-Regardless, the house will have to sell for more money, not only to recover these capital investments but also due to the hefty costs of buying (double land transfer taxes in downtown Toronto) and reselling the property (in the future) just to 'break even'.
-Even without spending a penny, a property in downtown Toronto has to increase by about 7% just to break even, as I write about in this past post: Dear Urbaneer: How Long Does it Take to “Break Even” After I Buy Property?
+Regardless, the house will have to sell for more money, not only to recover these capital investments but also due to the hefty costs of buying (double land transfer taxes in downtown Toronto) and reselling the property (in the future) just to ‘break even’ (Check out this past post: Dear Urbaneer: How Long Does it Take to “Break Even” After I Buy Property?)

 Profile Of Sellers In This Price Point

-• have limited financial means and/or are incapacitated or disinterested in maintaining, repairing, upgrading, or renovating (in a sliding scale of time and cost) the property
+• have limited financial means and/or are incapacitated or disinterested in maintaining, repairing, upgrading, or renovating (on a sliding scale of time and cost) their houses

 • are completely unaware or have become accepting of existing deficiencies to the point they no longer see them.

 • have resistance to tackling home improvement projects out of fear.
-They fear it will cost more money, take more time, and cause more stress than is worth the economic return (Do not underestimate the wisdom here.
-Ask anyone who has gone through a renovation and a number of them will admit they paid a price mentally, emotionally, or financially that was greater than anticipated).
+They fear it will cost more money, take more time, and cause more stress than relative to the economic return.

-• they suffer from money scarcity anxieties rooted in childhood which prevents them from spending money, even when they have it.
+• they have money scarcity anxieties rooted in childhood which prevent them from spending money, even when they have it.
 I also think older generations do not believe in having debt, so they will let the deficiencies in their house increase rather than getting a reverse mortgage.

 A Shift In Attitude Towards Shelter & Debt

-Earlier generations - who had survived amidst times of scarcity - considered frivolous spending foolish.
-Just as money was meant to be saved, anything that provided utility and function - and still worked even if slightly damaged - was used until rendered obsolete.
-Household items and parts that had a chip, or blemish, or had lost their lustre weren't destined for the garbage heap until they were broken.
-For all those previous generations who never felt their income was disposable, a rational reason still hasn't been offered explaining why a kitchen must be pretty, let alone photo-ready with "duo-tone cabinets, a wine fridge, and waterfall counters".
+Earlier generations – who had survived amidst times of scarcity – considered this both foolish and frivolous.
+Just as money was meant to be saved, anything that provided utility and function – and still worked even if slightly damaged – did not have to look appealing or work perfectly.
+For all those previous generations who never felt their income was disposable, a rational reason still hasn’t been offered explaining why a kitchen must be pretty, let alone photo-ready with “duo-tone cabinets, a wine fridge, and waterfall counters”.

-For many, including the privileged, a kitchen was - and still is - a utilitarian space that functions as a place to prepare food, indulge the occasional (or frequent) coffee klatch, and perhaps get into the tipple on a Friday night and play cards.
-These are the people who wonder "Since when did wine needs its own fridge?".
+For many, including the privileged, a kitchen was – and still is – a utilitarian space that functions as a place to prepare food, indulge in the occasional (or frequent) coffee klatch, and perhaps get into the tipple on a Friday night and play cards.
+These are the people who wonder why wine needs its own fridge.
 So when you encounter a house for sale today that is devoid of such trappings, it may not be for a lack of money, but because these items have a lesser value to the owner than their acquisition cost.

-I do think we need to look and learn from earlier generations.
-For them, 'Home' is defined by the collective sharing of moments, experiences, or secrets; the display of photos and mementos; and the recounting of memories with others who have crossed their threshold and imprinted their energy, whether that be bad or good.
+This is why we need to look and learn from earlier generations.
+For them, home is defined by the collective sharing of moments, experiences, or secrets; the display of photos and mementos; and the recounting of memories with others who have crossed their threshold and imprinted their energy, whether that be bad or good.

 These are the roots of the idiom ‘If these four walls could talk.’

-We Live In A Consumer Culture, And Our Homes Have Become Important Status Symbols
+We Live In A Consumer Culture, And Our Homes Are Important Status Symbols

-This paradigm shift in shelter began with the rise of consumer culture in the 1980s and beyond when the influence of the media and subsequent growth of the internet commodified the shelter industry.
-The practicality and essential function of shelter - as in a place we stay warm and dry - became subjugated by a new emerging culture of domesticity rooted in desire and focused on display.
+It was the rise of consumer culture through the 1980s when the powerful reach and influence of the media commodified the shelter industry.
+The practicality and essential function of shelter – as in a place we stay warm and dry – became subjugated by a new emerging culture of domesticity rooted in desire and focused on display.

-That's when the term conspicuous consumption got introduced, which was the intellectual's word for describing the 'self-absorbed show off'.
-This coincided with the term 'Yuppie' being coined, used as a derogatory title for young upwardly mobile people who were considered arrogant and obnoxious.
-I clearly remember reading a 1980s bestseller called The Official Preppy Handbook that derided these Yuppies.
-It cracked me up, mostly because it also mocked me.
-Yup, it's time I confess dear reader to being 'one of those'.
-I am an early adopter of shelter consumption who became educated on the many facets of Housing & Home - including How Our Housing Is A Symbol Of Self & The Psychographic MakeUp Of Loft Dwellers - and applied it to my career path.
-I have played a role in reshaping the urban housing landscape we see today, some of it intentionally, and some of it unwittingly.
+That’s when the term conspicuous consumption got introduced, which was the intellectual’s word for describing ‘self-absorbed show off’.
+This coincided with the term Yuppie being coined, used as a derogatory title for young upwardly mobile people who were considered arrogant and obnoxious.
+I clearly remember reading a best seller called The Preppy Handbook that derided these Yuppies.
+It cracked me up, mostly because it mocked me.
+Yup, it’s time I confess to being ‘one of those’, who, incidentally, dedicated his education to the shifts which have reshaped the urban housing landscape.

 Soon The Options Will Be Limited